Aashi24/shreyakr-portfolio/final_project_part_3_4_shreya.md

 The in-class critiques were particularly useful because of the quality of feedback I received.
 My classmates had great suggestions that I incorporated into my final deliverable.
 If there is just one thing that I could take back from this course, it would be the importance of seeking feedback on our initial drafts.

 In the past, I would directly dive into creating PowerPoints and content without thinking it through.
 Storyboarding and wire framing allowed me to identify the parts of my story that were useful to support the main plot versus those that are distracting users from the main point.
+The user research protocol, helped me focus my questions and derive the most out of my interviews.

 Further, I used Microsoft PowerPoint to create all my custom images, infographics and charts except for one which I created using Tableau.